FreeDurok/freedurok.github.io/content/posts/01_Velociraptor to Timesketch.md

 ![image.png](/images/posts/01_timesketch/image15.png)

 Here is our visualization in `Timesketch` of the timeline generated with `Hayabusa`.
-In Timesketch, each imported timeline is referred to as a "sketch", one of the platform's core concepts.
+In Timesketch, each imported timeline is referred to as a ***sketch***, one of the platform's core concepts.
 Multiple sketches can be created and managed together within a single case, allowing for collaborative analysis and correlation of different timelines.

 ## 2 - Acquisition with Velociraptor and Import into Timesketch